-The following types of activities have little or no potential to adversely affect historic properties and are Excluded from further review under Section 106.
+The following types of activities have little or no potential to adversely affect historic properties and are excluded from further review under Section 106.
 To document and conclude the review, the Agency Official shall note in HEROS or other administrative record the applicability of one or more of the Exclusions.
-For the purposes of this agreement single family residential structures are defined as one-unit.
+For the purposes of this PA, single-family residential structures are defined as one-unit.

-- A. Activities that are Excluded and/or Categorically Excluded and not subject to related laws under 24 CFR 50.19(b) when the HUD official is the Agency Official. - B. Activities that are Excluded under 24 CFR 58.34 and/or Categorically Excluded and not subject to related laws under 24 CFR 58.35(b) when the RE's Certifying Officer is the Agency Official. - C. Refinancing without demolition, rehabilitation or new construction, and no physical activities beyond maintenance as defined in HUD Notice CPD-16-02, "Guidance for Categorizing an Activity as Maintenance for Compliance with HUD Environmental Regulations, 24 CFR Parts 50 and 58". - D. Leasing without demolition, rehabilitation or construction, and no physical activities beyond maintenance as defined in HUD Notice CPD-16-02, "Guidance for Categorizing an Activity as Maintenance for Compliance with HUD Environmental Regulations, 24 CFR Parts 50 and 58". - E. Undertakings without ground disturbance that involve properties, including mobile homes, that are less than 45 years old, unless the property is located within or adjacent to a NRHP or locally listed historic district, or in an area that consists primarily of buildings that were constructed more than 45 years ago, or could meet National Register Criterion Consideration G as being of exceptional significance. - F. Undertakings that are limited to the interior rehabilitation or modification of interior spaces within single family (1 unit) or duplex (2 units) residential structures, where such work will not be clearly visible from the exterior of the structure. - G. Undertakings consisting solely of activities listed in Appendix A Excluded Activities.
+- A. Activities that are Excluded and/or Categorically Excluded and not subject to related laws under 24 CFR 50.19(b) when the HUD official is the Agency Official because these are generally administrative or service activities and do not physically impact a site. - B. Activities that are Excluded under 24 CFR 58.34 and/or Categorically Excluded and not subject to related laws under 24 CFR 58.35(b) when the RE's Certifying Officer is the Agency Official because they are generally administrative or service activities that do not impact a physical site. - C. Refinancing without demolition, rehabilitation or new construction, and no physical activities beyond maintenance as defined in HUD Notice CPD-16-02, "Guidance for Categorizing an Activity as Maintenance for Compliance with HUD Environmental Regulations, 24 CFR Parts 50 and 58" - D. Leasing without demolition, rehabilitation or construction, and no physical activities beyond maintenance as defined in HUD Notice CPD-16-02, "Guidance for Categorizing an Activity as Maintenance for Compliance with HUD Environmental Regulations, 24 CFR Parts 50 and 58". - E. Undertakings without ground disturbance that involve properties, including mobile homes, that are less than 45 years old, unless the property is located within or adjacent to a NRHP or locally listed historic district, or in an area that consists primarily of buildings that were constructed more than 45 years ago, or could meet National Register Criterion Consideration G as being of exceptional significance. - F. Undertakings that are limited to the interior rehabilitation or modification of interior spaces within single family (1 unit) or duplex (2 units) residential structures, where such work will not be clearly visible from the exterior of the structure. - G. Undertakings consisting solely of activities listed in Appendix A Excluded Activities.